puidokas/socialdata2025-group80/docs/_posts/2025-03-23-assignment.markdown

 > The heatmap on this site does not currently support dynamic filtering by year or month.
 However, you can achieve this interactivity by running the heatmap using a Bokeh server.
 This setup allows real-time updates based on selected filters.
 The file can be downloaded [here](https://github.com/puidokas/socialdata2025-group77/blob/main/bokeh_app.py).

-## Hour of the Day.
+## Hour of the Day

 The heatmap reveals that narcotics-related arrests peak during the **late afternoon and evening hours**, particularly between **15 and 20**.
 This period likely corresponds to heightened street-level drug activity and enforcement efforts.
 A secondary hotspot appears **late at night**, around **23 to 2**, which aligns with nightlife activity and drug trafficking in specific areas.
-In contrast, early morning hours (4 to 8) are relatively cooler on the heatmap, indicating fewer arrests during this time[1][7].
+In contrast, early morning hours (4 to 8) are relatively cooler on the heatmap, indicating fewer arrests during this time [1, 2].

 ## Day of the Week

 The graph shows increased arrest activity on **weekdays**, especially from **Tuesday to Thursday**, which may be tied to routine law enforcement operations targeting drug markets.
-While weekends generally appear cooler on the heatmap, hotspots emerge late Friday and Saturday nights, likely reflecting drug use and sales associated with nightlife areas[1][7][8].
+While weekends generally appear cooler on the heatmap, hotspots emerge late Friday and Saturday nights, likely reflecting drug use and sales associated with nightlife areas [1, 2, 3].

 ## Month of the Year

 The heatmap for months shows relatively consistent arrest activity throughout the year, with no significant seasonal spikes.
 This suggests that narcotics-related crime is less influenced by external factors like weather or holidays compared to other types of crime.
-However, annual trends may reveal fluctuations due to shifts in law enforcement priorities or public health campaigns targeting drug use[1][8].
+However, annual trends may reveal fluctuations due to shifts in law enforcement priorities or public health campaigns targeting drug use [1, 3, 4].

 # 5. Conclusion & Discussion